The Must-Visit Museums of New Zealand

 6. Bill Richardson Transport World

-Another private collection and a must-visit in Invercargill, Bill Richardson Transport World is the largest collection of vintage vehicles in the southern hemisphere.
+A private collection and a must-visit in Invercargill, Bill Richardson Transport World is the largest collection of vintage vehicles in the Southern Hemisphere.
 Whether you’re a petrolhead or otherwise, it’s hard not to be impressed by the colourful displays of beautifully restored vehicles, the World of Wearable Art (WOW) exhibition and the fun-themed bathrooms!

 Location: 491 Tay Street, Hawthorndale, Invercargill, Southland, South Island.

 The Canterbury Museum is Christchurch‘s free museum, set in gothic-revival architecture on the edge of the acclaimed Botanic Gardens.
 Inside, learn the stories and see artefacts from the Canterbury region’s past, from the early Maori to the local flora and fauna.
 A couple of fun oddities is the Antarctic exhibition showcasing Christchurch as a launching point for Antarctic expeditions, as well as the quirky “Paua House” where a local couple’s legacy is their living room on display decorated with more than 1,000 paua shells!

 Location: 11 Rolleston Avenue, Christchurch, Canterbury, South Island.